BMO Vancouver Marathon

-As a passionate run community, we all share in your disappointment of not hosting Vancouver’s only Marathon event this year due to the COVID-19 pandemic.
+As a passionate run community, we all shared in your disappointment of not hosting Vancouver’s only Marathon event in 2020 due to the COVID-19 pandemic.
 It was sad for us all, and we apologize for the inconveniences it brought upon you.
-Thank you, as well, for your patience as we continued to work through the fall-out of this unprecedented situation and tabulated all of the associated costs.
-While the majority of funds dedicated to the cost of running the event had already been allocated, thanks to the support of the Canadian Government, our valued sponsors and many suppliers, our local non-profit has been able to improve upon the initial offer.
+Thank you, as well, for your patience as we worked through the fall-out of that unprecedented situation and tabulated all of the associated costs.
+While the majority of funds dedicated to the cost of running the 2020 event had already been allocated, thanks to the support of the Canadian Government, our valued sponsors and many suppliers, our local non-profit was been able to improve upon the initial offer.

-RUNVAN® has redirected all savings from this year’s event cancellation back to registered runners through future race offerings that we hope you’ll find fair overall.
+RUNVAN® redirected all savings from the 2020 event cancellation back to registered runners through future race offerings.

 Frequently Asked Questions